Board of Directors

 Amos currently lives on the property he was raised on in the Malachite area of the Upper Huerfano Valley.
 He manages production and is the lead craftsman at his family’s business - CSWoods.
 As a child his family operated a non-profit organic farming school, which provided him the opportunity to grow up as a farm kid.
 Currently he has cattle in a small communal herd, and is working to manage invasive species as he rebuilds defunct infrastructure on the same property.

-Saba Halaby serves as the treasurer of the charter board.
-Saba was raised in the Gardner area and attended elementary and middle school there.
+Saba Halaby serves as the secretary of the charter board.
+Saba was raised in the Gardner area and attended elementary and middle school at GVS.
 She has a B.A. in Biology from University of Colorado.
-She completed her first year in medical school at University of Denver-Anschutz and left to care for her two young children.
-She is invested in nutrition for students impacted by poverty, integrating nutritional practices as school culture and grounding academics in agricultural study.
+She is invested in nutrition for students impacted by poverty, integrating nutritional practices as school culture, and grounding academics in agricultural study.
 It is her belief that with our planet in peril, the importance of students receiving a foundational education in environmental science cannot be undervalued.
-She is happy to be involved in this transition for Gardner Valley School, with the focus on agriculture and the environment a boon for the students, staff and alumni of Gardner Valley School.
+She is happy to be involved in this transition for Gardner Valley School, with the focus on agriculture and the environment as a boon for the students, staff and alumni of Gardner Valley School.